 Sarah Besse and Shela Sinelien met in 2016 while in graduate school for Early Childhood Education at Wheelock College.
 As educators in the public schools, they noticed that their preschool children felt most alive when engaging with the natural world and their local community.
 They began to dream about expanding opportunities for nature-based education.
 Around the same time, Sara Murray began taking her first grade students outside to learn and play.
 Happily, Sarah, Shela and Sara joined forces to open the first BOPN class at the Arnold Arboretum in September 2019.

 BOPN arose out of our mutual desire to provide a joyfully muddy childhood fostering curiosity, movement, music, art, science, and connection with nature and each other.

 After a joyful first year outdoors at the Arboretum, we opened a new program at Massachusetts Horticultural Society (Wellesley) in September 2020.
-We hope to open a new program at Smith Farm (Easton) in the near future.
+We most recently launched a preschool class at Pine Banks Park (Malden) in October 2022.

 BOPN's goal is to provide equitable access to nature-based early education.

 Read BOPN news features and current articles featuring the benefits of nature education.